 Dáil Éireann and Seanad Éireann

-- Dáil Éireann is the principal Chamber of the Oireachtas and has 158 Members.
-A Member's official Irish title is "Teachta Dála" (commonly known as TD), which in English means "Deputy to the Dáil".
+- Dáil Éireann is the principal Chamber of the Oireachtas and has 158 Members at present.
+A Member's official Irish title is "Teachta Dála" (TD), which in English means "Deputy to the Dáil".

 - The Chair of the Dáil is called the Ceann Comhairle.
 His/her deputy is the Leas-Cheann Comhairle.

-- The Seanad is the Upper House of the Oireachtas and has 60 Senators.
+- Seanad Éireann is the Upper House of the Oireachtas and has 60 Senators.
 The Chair of the Seanad is called the Cathaoirleach.
 His/her deputy is the Leas-Chathaoirleach.

 - The President of Ireland is elected to a seven-year term of office and no person may serve more than two terms.
 The current President is Michael D. Higgins.